confluentinc/ksql/docs/developer-guide/query-with-arrays-and-maps.rst

 Press Ctrl+C to terminate the query.

 You can access array elements by using positive or negative index values.
-For instance, to get the user last interest run the following select:
+For example, to get the user's last interest run the following SELECT statement:

 .. code:: sql